palantir/atlasdb/html/_sources/schemas/cleanup_tasks.txt

 Cleanup Tasks
 =============

-Cleanup tasks allow atlasdb to essentially implement ON DELETE CASCADE.
+Cleanup tasks allow AtlasDB to essentially implement ON DELETE CASCADE.
 If there is an index that marks usage of a shared resource, effectively reference counting this resource, then a cleanup task can be used to see if all references are gone and remove the resource if it is no longer